graysurf/zsh-kit/docs/interactive.md

 These runtime features provide **ergonomic defaults** and **intelligent enhancements** for daily shell workflows.
 They are modular, fast-loading, and work seamlessly with the plugin system — offering a clean, expressive, and productive Zsh experience.

-If you wish to extend this runtime layer, consider creating `scripts/runtime.d/*.zsh` and sourcing them in `runtime.sh`.
+If you wish to extend this runtime layer, consider creating `scripts/runtime.d/*.zsh` and sourcing them in `runtime.zsh`.